vercel-labs/slacker/README.md

 ## One-Click Install

-> Here's a [Loom tutorial](https://www.loom.com/share/223dee4199f540448c4182f2e3135f62) that walks you through the installation process, step-by-step.
+> Here's a [90s video](https://youtu.be/gBCIaf200oQ) that walks you through the installation process, step-by-step.

 You can click the button below to install the bot directly into your desired Slack workspace: